whirlibulf/2d-canvas-system/Readme.md

 ## Usage

-This system *requires* the position component to know where to render objects.
+This system *requires* a position component to know where to render objects.

 Register the system: